Executive Staff

 Email: connie@casagalveston.org

-Connie believes that CASA volunteers are extraordinary in their service to children who have experienced abuse and neglect and is committed to seeing that all the children in Galveston County that need a CASA will have one appointed.
+Connie believes that CASA volunteers are extraordinary in their service to children who have experienced abuse and neglect, and she is fully committed to seeing that all the children in Galveston County that need a CASA will have one appointed.
+Outside the office, Connie enjoys spending time with family (ask her about her grandson!), enjoying the outdoors and listening to a good book.

 Kasey Warren